 These standards are pre-defined to ensure the quality and consistency of data center security, availability, and process integrity.
 This is especially critical for co-location, managed servers, cloud hosting, and SaaS providers.

 The SOC 2 framework provides two types of reports:

 |SOC 2 Type II||

-Organizations typically complete a Type I report for their first SOC 2 audit, to establish a baseline of security; and then complete Type II reports for subsequent audits.
-Regardless, these reports can play an essential role in:
+Organizations typically complete a Type I report for their first SOC 2 audit to establish a security baseline and then complete Type II for subsequent audits.
+Regardless, these reports can play an essential role in the following: